-We will automatically enroll you in the Bright HealthCare program at no cost to you if meet the conditions of at least one of the following two groups (1) or (2):
+We will automatically enroll you in the Bright HealthCare MTM program at no cost to you if meet the conditions of at least one of the following two groups (1) or (2):

-- You take eight or more Medicare Part D covered maintenance drugs, and
+A) You take eight or more Medicare Part D covered maintenance drugs, AND

-- You reach $4,376 in yearly prescription drug costs paid by you and the plan.
+C) You reach $4,696 in yearly prescription drug costs paid by you and the plan OR

 Your participation is voluntary and does not affect your coverage.
 This program is no cost to you and is open only to those who are invited to participate.
 The program is not a benefit for all members.